moditect/moditect/README.md

 (optional; the default value is "!\*;", i.e. no packages will be opened)
   - `requires`: List of name patterns for describing the dependences of the module, based on the automatically determined dependences.
+Patterns are inclusive or exclusive (starting with "!") and may contain the "\*" character as a wildcard.
+Inclusive patterns may
-Patterns are inclusive and may contain the "\*" character as a wildcard.
-Patterns may contain the `static` and `transitive` modifiers, in which case those modifiers will override the modifiers of the automatically determined dependence.
+contain the `static` and `transitive` modifiers, in which case those modifiers will override the modifiers of the automatically determined dependence.
 For each of the automatically determined dependences of the module, the given patterns are processed in the order they are given.
-As soon a dependence is matched by a pattern, the dependence will be added to the list of dependences and no further patterns will be applied.
+As soon as a dependence is matched by a pattern, the dependence will be added to the list of dependences (if the pattern is inclusive) or the dependence will be filtered out (for exclusive patterns) and no further patterns will be applied.
 Usually, only a few dependences will be given explicitly in order to override their modifiers, followed by a `*;` pattern to add all remaining automatically determined dependences.
   - `addServiceUses`: If `true`, the given artifact will be scanned for usages of